bediger4000/interviewquestions/README.md

 * [find min, max array values](https://github.com/bediger4000/minmaxarray), question demands bizarre optimizations
 * [flip characters in a string](https://github.com/bediger4000/xyxxxyxyy) to coerce string to meet a criterion
 * [count valid heaps](https://github.com/bediger4000/heapcount) that could be created from a collection of integers
+* [Find palindromes](https://github.com/bediger4000/dividedpalindromes) by concatenating strings from a list of strings

 I've tried to either solve them in a unique or lesser-known fashion, or explore them more fully with alternate solutions.